tytydraco/yessleep/out/I_Have_to_Choose_Between_Dying_in_a_Fire_or_Being_Beaten_to_Death.md

 “You broke the vow of holy matrimony.
 You committed adultery and destroyed two lives.
 I would have far more respect for you if you just said you wanted a little on the side than giving me that sorry ass excuse.
 You would at least be honest.”

 She was suddenly back at the table, as if being chopped out of existence and placed back in her chair.
-Her legs were crossed and she was relaxed, her eyes returning back to their ice blue hue.
+Her legs were crossed, and she was relaxed, her eyes returning back to their ice blue hue.

 “Well, I guess we should make those three women’s lives you personally ruined.”
 She sighed, sliding the envelope across the table to the spot in front of the toppled chair.